0xCaponte/0xCaponte.github.io/_posts/2025-03-20-First-Steps-in-Tech.md

 #### Research the Company

 Before an interview, understand the company's products, services, and technologies.
-This will help you anticipate questions and show your genuine interest.
+This will help you anticipate questions and demonstrate your genuine interest.
 Also, reach out to current or former employees to learn about the work environment and practices.
-Be sincere, it’s clear you want something, so make it a meaningful connection.
+You can check Reddit, Glassdoor, or contact them directly.
+But remember to be sincere, it's clear you want something, so make it a meaningful connection.

 ## Resume Preparation